 The law does not permit an OIG employee to act as a legal representative, agent, or advocate for Peace Corps whistleblowers.
 If you have questions related to your specific personal circumstances, it may be advisable to seek the assistance of your union representative, if applicable, or from outside counsel.

 What is whistleblowing?

-The word “Whistleblowing” is commonly used to describe anyone reporting wrongdoing, but whistleblowing describes more specific situations described below.
-To receive the rights and protections of a whistleblower, in most cases an allegation must be made to the correct authorities and allege certain types of wrongdoing.
+The word “whistleblowing” is commonly used to describe anyone reporting wrongdoing, but in the context of the Peace Corps, whistleblowing describes more specific situations described below.
+To receive the rights and protections of a whistleblower, in some cases an allegation must be made to the correct authorities and allege certain types of wrongdoing.